ShotaKitazawa/kube-portal/docs/private-links.md

 ### Expose kube-portal for OAuth callback

 You must expose kube-portal for OAuth callback.
-In the following steps, assume that you are exposed you app at `https://portal.example.com`
+In the following steps, assume that you are exposed you app at `https://portal.example.com`.

 ### Get GitHub OAuth ID & Secret

-You access to https://github.com/settings/applications/new and create OAuth application
+You access to https://github.com/settings/applications/new and create OAuth application.

 ![create-oauth-app](https://raw.githubusercontent.com/ShotaKitazawa/kube-portal/image/create-oauth-app.png)